vanakenm/blog/_posts/2015-08-09-why-i-wont-sign-your-nda.md

 ## Some final words

 None of this means I'll be bragging around about our discussion - we're professionals here, so if you ask me to keep it quiet I will.
-But I think *you* should talk about your idea to as many people as you can, but that's for you to decide, not me.
+I do think *you* should talk about your idea to as many people as you can, but that's for you to decide, not me.

 I just hope it can help shed some light about why an NDA is something that is both less needed and more serious than most people seem to think.